carpentries/instructor-training/episodes/20-checkout.md

 3. Prepare to teach a full Carpentries lesson (i.e. the content of one lesson repository).
 Then perform a 5-minute [live coding demo][demo] for that lesson starting at a point chosen by the session lead.

 All trainees have 3 months (90 days) from the end date of your training to complete checkout.
-If you need more time, extensions may be requested by emailing [checkout@carpentries.org](mailto: checkout@carpentries.org).
+If you need more time, extensions for up to a year may be requested by emailing [checkout@carpentries.org](mailto: checkout@carpentries.org).

 > ## Carpentries Tools: Etherpad
 >